Ninth Doctor: Television

-The Ninth Doctor first appears in the episode "Rose" where he rescues 19-year-old shopgirl Rose Tyler (Billie Piper) from an Auton attack in the department store where she works.
-After Rose helps the Doctor defeat the Nestene Consciousness (living plastic), he invites her to travel with him in the TARDIS.
+The Ninth Doctor first appears in the episode "Rose" where he rescues 19-year-old shop worker Rose Tyler (Billie Piper) from an Auton attack in the department store where she works.
+After Rose helps the Doctor defeat the Nestene Consciousness, he invites her to travel with him in the TARDIS.
 On their first trip in "The End of the World", the Doctor takes Rose to witness the destruction of planet Earth in the year five billion.
 It is revealed that the Doctor's own species, the Time Lords, have been destroyed and the Doctor is the last of his kind.
 Following from this, they visit Cardiff in 1869 in "The Unquiet Dead", where they encounter author Charles Dickens, of whom the Doctor claims to be a big fan.
 When faced with a near-death situation, the Doctor tells Rose that he was glad to have met her.
 In "Aliens of London", when taking Rose home, the Doctor accidentally returns to Earth 12 months after they left.
 Because of his actions, he is treated like an Internet predator by Rose's mother Jackie (Camille Coduri) and Rose's boyfriend Mickey (Noel Clarke) has become Rose's murder suspect.
 After Mickey helps the Doctor and Rose defeat the Slitheen by firing a missile at their base at 10 Downing Street in "World War Three", the Doctor offers Mickey a place in the TARDIS with them but he refuses.
 In the episode "Dalek", the Doctor encounters a Dalek, though he had believed the race to be extinct as the Time War between the Time Lords and Daleks concluded with the mutual annihilation of both races—an event for which the Doctor himself was responsible.
 The Doctor tortures the surviving Dalek and at the end of the episode prepares to kill it in cold blood.
 He refrains once Rose calls him out on this.